cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/gitlab.md

 ![Self Hosted](../static/zero-trust-security/gitlab/tunnel-create.png)

-Next, you will need to configure Argo Tunnel to proxy traffic to both destinations.
+Next, you will need to configure Cloudflare Tunnel to proxy traffic to both destinations.
 The configuration below will take traffic bound for the DNS record that will be created for the web app and the DNS record to represent SSH traffic to the right port.

 You use the text editor of your choice to edit the configuration file.
 The example relies on `Vi`.